 II.
 Israel's use of U.S.-given funds and weaponry

 Some of the military technology and weaponry that Israel has received from the U.S. has been used in Israel's aggressive campaigns against its neighbors.
-The destruction that took place in consequence has killed thousands of citizens and forced thousands more to flee.
+The destruction that occurred in result has killed thousands of citizens and forced thousands more to flee.
 Many of the displaced have since fled to Europe.
 Thus, their flight is contributing to the growing clash of civilizations in Europe, where mass Muslim immigration is threatening to change demographics permanently.
 In Europe, at least, Muslims are predicted to become the majority population by the second half of the 21st century.
 Of course, their exodus from Gaza and the West Bank is welcomed by Israel, because Israel wants Gaza and the West Bank to itself.
-Of course, doing so would be in violation of peace treaty agreements.
-So would be not fulfilling the promise to withdraw troops.
-In the West Bank specifically, the Israelis also have several settlements that were built contrary to peace agreements.
+Israel laying claim to this territory would be in violation of its peace treaty agreements, true.
+But the Israelis have ignored their obligations in so many areas already and, in the West Bank specifically, they have several settlements that were built contrary to peace agreements.
 Ultimately, it comes down to this: with power, you can make the rules for other nations and play by your own.
 And that is exactly what Israel has done.

-Of course, Israel's actions have hardly been without consequence.
-In 1982, for example, Israel attacked Lebanon to neutralize the resistance group known as the Palestinian Liberation Organization.
-The carnage reached civilians far and wide and was widely condemned by the international community.
-But the U.S. did nothing in response except to temporarily suspend the sale of jet fighters to Israel.
-In hindsight, considering the size and strength of the pro-Israel lobby in America, and Israel's achieved nuclear capabilities, none of this was a surprise.
-Incidentally, though, the violence and destruction in Lebanon had another effect: it led to anger in Lebanon, fueling the rise of a new resistance organization mentioned earlier, called Hezbollah.
+Of course, Israel's actions have not been without consequence.
+In 1982, for example, Israel attacked Lebanon to neutralize the resistance group there known as the Palestinian Liberation Organization (PLO).
+The carnage unleashed by Israel upon ordinary citizens was widely condemned by the international community and has begun to change the public's perception of Israel.
+But the U.S. did nothing in response to Israel's actions except temporarily suspend the sale of jet fighters to Israel.
+In hindsight, considering the size and strength of the pro-Israel lobby in America, none of this is a surprise.
+But the violence and destruction in Lebanon had another effect: it led to anger in Lebanon, fueling the rise of the new resistance organization mentioned earlier, called Hezbollah.
 Hezbollah has dedicated itself to avenging the victims of Israel's invasion and stopping Israel's expansion and resettlement in disputed territories.
 In response, Israel and the United States have designated Hezbollah as a "terrorist organization".
 Only two other countries in the world share this opinion at present, however this grand designation gave the Israelis cover to go after the organization in "self defense".
-Thus, the Israelis began bombing Lebanon and, in the attack, killed the then-leader of Hezbollah, his wife, son, and four others.
-But the saga was nowhere near over.
+Thus, the Israelis began bombing Lebanon and, in the attack, killed the then-leader of Hezbollah - as well as his wife, son, and four others.
+But the saga was just beginning.
 In 2006, after a border skirmish between Hezbollah and the Israeli army, Israel invaded Lebanon again and launched major air strikes on several Lebanese cities.
-Thousands of civilians died in the attacks; others were forced to flee.
+Thousands of civilians died in the attacks and others were forced to flee.
 Once again, Israel's response was not challenged by the U.S. and no sanctions against Israel followed.
-In fact, the only sanctions put into place that year by the U.S. were those put on the besieged Palestinians shortly after they voted for their own resistance organization, Hamas, to represent their voice.
+In fact, the only sanctions put into place that year by the U.S. were those put on the besieged Palestinians shortly after they voted their own resistance organization, Hamas, into power.

 III.
 The "proxy war" unfolding

-Today, Hamas is believed to be supported through countries like Saudi Arabia, even if the Saudis receive incentives to stay neutral.
-Iran, meanwhile, supports Hezbollah and is thought to have armed the anti-Western Islamists in Iraq and trained them, too.
-Besides the motivation to protect their "Islamic brothers", both Iran and Saudi Arabia are surely aware that their proxies can push military-strong and resource-weak Israel to the limit - and, quite profitably, limit Israel's power for expansion into their own resource-rich territories.
-At the same time, Muslims from around the world have helped to fund or promote Hamas and Hezbollah as well, some of which are refugees in the West.
+Today, Israel alleges that Hamas is supported through Saudi Arabia, even if the Saudis receive incentives to stay neutral.
+Iran, meanwhile, is the key patron of Hamas, supports Hezbollah and is thought to have armed the anti-Western Islamists in Iraq and trained them, too.
+Besides the motivation to protect their "Islamic brothers", both Iran and Saudi Arabia are surely aware that their proxies can push military-strong and resource-weak Israel to the limit - and, quite beneficially, limit Israel's power for expansion into their own resource-rich territories.
+At the same time, Muslims from around the world have helped to fund or promote Hamas and Hezbollah, with refugees in the West playing a key role.
 Some would surely call this "aiding and abetting terror".
+Others would disagree, but surely condemn the terror attacks carried out against ordinary Americans to avenge U.S. support of Israel.
 Nonetheless, what is clear that both sides, the Jews and their Muslim enemies, are fighting a proxy war; while the Muslim world secretly arms the Palestinians, Hamas or Hezbollah with weapons or money to purchase weapons, Jews from all over the world who support Zionism support the Israeli cause and wish to subvert our nations to that purpose.
 Patriotic, democracy-loving Americans are told by their pro-Israeli government and media to support the Israelis for whatever reason.
 But the Israeli war machine thrives on popular support and funding to aid and abet their own terror-driven, expansionist ambitions.
 Don't be a pawn in their game: understand the dynamics of the Middle Eastern crisis and the repercussions of America's pro-Israel lobbyism before supporting war profiteering or casting judgment on the crisis.